 Celebrate your last night in Austin by reveling in some of the live music that is found throughout this city known as the Live Music Capital of the World.
 Stubb’s BBQ & Grill offers a laid-back vibe at their outdoor amphitheater, which houses nearly 2,000 spectators and sports top-of-the-line sound and light displays.
 For a more intimate experience, The Continental Club in SoCo has been in operation since the 1950s and is a favorite on the Austin music scene.

-Take your weekend getaway in Austin to the next level by staying in one of these Austin vacation rentals that offer the perfect location for enjoying all the best of this exciting city!
+Take your weekend getaway in Austin to the next level by staying in one of these Austin lakeside rentals that offer the perfect location for enjoying all the best of this exciting city!
 If you still haven’t booked your stay but the date of your trip is getting closer, check out our last-minute rentals near Austin!